-Ulladulla is a coastal community and provides the ideal setting for Marine Biology.
+Ulladulla is a coastal community and provides the ideal setting for Marine Studies.
 Choosing this topic provides an opportunity for the future custodians of this environment to study it and to appreciate its value.
 It gives them the opportunity to develop the knowledge and skills to use and protect its unique ecosystems, and at the same time communicate their appreciation to the community.
 It provides an opportunity to instill in students an acceptable ethical code towards the use of the marine environment, increasingly demanded by the community and governments.

-By studying Marine Biology students develop their capacity to think critically by calling upon a wide range of knowledge, procedures and approaches to analyse issues and develop solutions.
-They are required to examine the impact of technology and human activity on the marine environment.
+By studying Marine Studies students develop their capacity to think critically by calling upon a wide range of knowledge, procedure and develop solutions.
+They are required to examine the impact of human activity on the marine environment.